net-lisias-kspu/ContractConfigurator/Behaviours.md

             // supplied.
             targetBody = Kerbin

             // The icon to use when displaying the waypoint.
-At the moment
+If the path
-            // (0.90), this can only be icons under Squad/Contracts/Icons.
+            // is not specified, the Squad/Contracts/Icons directory is
-            // Perhaps that will change in a future release. icon = thermometer
+            // assumed.
+Otherwise, the path must be from GameData/ icon = thermometer

             // The altitude of the waypoint.